Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: General analysis for lattice model with abelian onsite G -symmetry

 The lattice model we considered depends on the symmetry group $G$ and a chosen subgroup $H \subseteq G$.
 The Hamiltonian is defined as follows: \be \mathcal{H} \coloneqq \sum_i (1 - X_H^i) + \sum_i (1 - Z_H^{i,i+1}) . \ee

-\begin{rem} When $G = \Zb_n$, the Hamiltonian realizes the bosonic quantum clock model (see \cite{Fen12} for example), where $L^i$ and $Z^i$ are $n\times n$ generalizations of the Pauli matrices $\sigma_x$ and $\sigma_z$.
-In particular, when $G = \Zb_2$, it recovers the well-known 1d quantum Ising model. \end{rem}
+\begin{rem} When $G = \Zb_n$, the Hamiltonian equivalently realizes the bosonic quantum clock model \cite{Fen12}, where $L^i$ and $Z^i$ are $n\times n$ generalizations of the Pauli matrices $\sigma_x$ and $\sigma_z$.
+In particular, when $G = \Zb_2$, it recovers the well-known 1d quantum Ising model.
+We illustrate both cases explicitly in section \ref{section:example}. \end{rem}